Ghosty-Tongue/iHeartRadio-Recorder/README.md

 - **Track Info Display**: Displays the current track's title and artist information.
 - **Cache Management**: Shows the size of the audio cache and removes downloaded files after recording.
 - **File Naming**: Automatically saves the recording as an MP3 file named after the station, including the date and time of recording.
+- **Play Recorded Audio**: After recording, you can play back the recorded station audio.

 ### Requirements